complete verse (Psalm 119:105)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-I will rejoice forever at your right hand.”
+yours of kingship forever and ever.’”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: